BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/6_Developer/BuildCondaPackage.md

   * There should be something along the lines of “<dream3d.dream3d.simpl.DataContainerArray object at 0x00000208C665D308>”
 7. If there are no issues, DREAM3D has been successfully built and installed to the local Python environment

-* Alternatively, you can switch SIMPL_PYTHON_INSTALL_CONDA_PACKAGE_LOCALLY to ON and the dream3d Conda package will be installed to the Python Conda environment given in CMake
+* Alternatively, you can switch SIMPL_ENABLE_ANACONDA_LOCAL_INSTALL to ON and the dream3d Conda package will be installed to the Python Conda environment given in CMake

 ## Upload to Anaconda ##